theonlyway/openlifter/README.md

 This project was initialized through `create-react-app`.
 There is a bunch of implicit project-wide build magic that `create-react-app` manages through dependent scripts.
 The magic behavior is described in the [Create React App Documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+First, you need to install yarn.
+You can find the installation steps here https://yarnpkg.com/en/.

+Second, navigate to your local project's root directory and run the `yarn install` command.
+The command installs all packages specified in the package.json file.

+Once the command finishes then you can run the make commands below:

 ```bash
 # Opens an Electron app with hot reload.
 make dev-electron